Self-Guided Walking Tour in Trieste

 4. 4

-Canal Grande in Trieste, stop 4 on the self-guided walking tour
+Canal Grande (Canal Grande di Trieste), stop 4 on the self-guided walking tour

 This is a working canal that runs straight into the grid of the Borgo Teresiano, the neat neoclassical quarter the Habsburgs laid out in the 18th century.
 Boats still moor along it.
 At the inland end the church of Sant'Antonio Nuovo closes the view with its columned front, and the canal is lined with cafes and the bronze statue of James Joyce mid-stride on the Ponterosso bridge.
 It is free and open all the time.
 This is the prettiest postcard angle in the city: stand on the Ponte Rosso bridge facing the church for the classic shot, ideally mid-morning when the light is on the facade.
 Grab a quick espresso standing at a bar counter here if you want one, it is cheaper than sitting.
 Then head east on Via Dante and Via Battisti toward the literary cafe.